 The tribal people are extremely self-reliant.
-They grow their own food, their girls weave their own cloths and generally speaking, they live a simple life.
+They grow their own food, their girls weave their own clothes, and generally speaking, they live a simple life.
 Each tribe has its own dialect, distinctive dress, and rites and rituals.
 The common feature is their way of life, which still speaks of their main occupation.
 Some of them take pride in hunting with bows and arrows.
 Tribal women are very skillful in making beautiful handicrafts.
-Tribal people are generally peace loving, honest, and hospitable.
+Tribal people are generally peace-loving, honest, and hospitable.
 They usually greet a tourist with a smile.

 The Chakma are the largest ethnic group in Bangladesh.
 According to the Census of 1991, the total number of Chakma in the CHT was 239,417.
-In addition, an estimated 150,000 Chakma live scattered about in the states of Tripura, Mizoram, Assam and Arunachal Pradesh in India.
+In addition, an estimated 150,000 Chakma live scattered about in the states of Tripura, Mizoram, Assam, and Arunachal Pradesh in India.
 A small number of Chakma also live in Cox’s Bazar district and in Myanmar (Burma).

 The head of Chakma society is the Chakma Chief who is descended from the general who led the resistance movement against the British East India Company’s forces in the 1770s.
 The Chakma have been followers of Gautama Buddha for centuries, but the Chakma brand of Buddhism always had room for indigenous gods and spirits, including some from the Hindu pantheon.
 Today, the Chakma are almost 100% Theravada Buddhist.

-The Marma are the 2nd largest indigenous ethnic group in Bangladesh.
+Marma are the 2nd largest indigenous ethnic group in Bangladesh.
 The 1991 Census puts the total number of Marma in CHT as 142,334.
 They have been Theravadan Buddhists, like the Burmese, Thai, and Srilankan, for many centuries.
 The Marma in the southern CHT, including all of Bandarban, traditionally owe loyalty to the Bohmong Chief, Bohmongri, who traces his lineage from Burmese generals.

 The Marma have their own script and speak a language which is almost identical to that of the Rakhine or Rakhaing of Cox’s Bazar and Patuakhali districts in Bangladesh and Arakan state in Myanmar.
 The Marma language is soft and poetic and even people who do not understand Marma love to hear Marma songs.
 As with the Tripura and other people speaking a Tibeto-Burman tongue, the Marma start out with a disadvantage with the medium of instruction in schools being in the Bengali language.
-Introduction of primary education in the Marma language is believed to be a necessary step for the progress of education among the Marma.
-They have a beautiful language which deserves official recognition.
+The introduction of primary education in the Marma language is believed to be a necessary step for the progress of education among the Marma.
+They have a beautiful language that deserves official recognition.

 The Marmas are great lovers of music and drama.
 Before the advent of cinema and television, throngs of Marma youth in their best attire would pass the better part of a night watching folk dances and operatic performances.
 The Marmas are very fond of fairs.
 They have the particular knack of converting even their religious festivals into occasions of fun and gaiety.
 Traditionally, both men and women are fond of smoking pipes and cigars, all locally made.
-Rice beer or distilled rice spirits are very popular among the men.
+Rice beer or distilled rice spirits are very popular among men.

-A Tripura family in Chittagong Hill-Tract.
-Photo Credit: Philippe Guy on Flickr
+A Tripura family in Chittagong Hill-Tract

 According to the Census of 1991, the total number of Tripura in CHT was 61,129 out of which more than three quarters lived in the Khagrachari district alone.
-There are more than half a million Tripura in Tripura state of India.
+There are more than half a million Tripura in the Tripura state of India.
 A very small number of Tripura also live in the Bangladeshi districts of Chittagong, Comilla, and Noakhali.

 The Tripura have about 36 sub-groups or dafas, the most well-known of which are the Fatung, Jamatia, Naitong, Noatia, Ryang, and Usui.
 The Tripura language belongs to the Bodo branch of the Tibeto-Burman family of languages.
-Although many Tripura follow their own gods, they also venerate such Hindu gods and goddesses as Lakshmi, Ganga, Saraswati, Kali, and Shiva.
+Although many Tripura follows their own gods, they also venerate such Hindu gods and goddesses as Lakshmi, Ganga, Saraswati, Kali, and Shiva.
 The Tripura were traditionally swidden cultivators although they have now diversified into many occupations.
 The Tripura have many university graduates nowadays, but their language is so different from Bengali that they face disadvantages in studying in Bengali from their earliest years.
 The introduction of primary education in the Tripura language will most likely lead to a vast improvement in the rate of literacy of the Tripura.

-Tanchangya ladies in Chittagong Hill-Tracts area.
-Photo Credit: Badula Tripura on Flickr
+Tanchangya ladies in Chittagong Hill-Tracts area

 The Tanchangya number 19,221 in the CHT according to the Census 1991.
 Most of the Tanchangya live on the borders between the Rangamati and Chittagong districts between the borders of the Rangamati and Bandarban districts.
 A small number of Tanchangya also live in Cox’s Bazar district.
-In Arakanese, the word “Taung” or “Tong” means hill and “Taungya” means hilltop swidden cultivation known locally as jum.
+In Arakanese, the word “Taung” or “Tong” means hill and “Taungya” means hilltop swidden cultivation known locally as Jum.
 The word Tanchangya or Tongtongya is believed to mean hill swidden farmer.

 The Tanchangya are known to be very romantic and artistic.
 It is said that in many cases the Tanchangya groom is younger than the bride.
 This was common until about a few decades ago.
 The Tanchangya are very musical.
 Love and romance are therefore never far away.
 Traditionally attired Tanchangya women will always wear her turban, which Chakma women used until a generation or two ago.
 The pattern on the border or her homespun skirt will usually be far more intricate than the Chakma skirt.

-The Khumis claim to be Buddhists, but their beliefs and religious rites are mostly animist.
+The Khumis claim to be Buddhists, but their beliefs and religious rites are mostly animists.
 Their chief god is Pathian.
 They also pay homage to “Nadog” the household deity, and “Bogley” the water deity.
 They are divided into “wife-giving” and “wife-taking” clans.
 The eldest son inherits all the property.
-They have an oral language which belongs to the southern branch of the Kukish section.
+They have an oral language that belongs to the southern branch of the Kukish section.
 In 1869 their population was 2,000.

 The Khumis came to the hills of Chittagong from the hills of Arakan and Akyab in the seventeenth century.
 They live on the ridges of hills and build their houses on tree-tops.
 Their villages are surrounded by bamboo walls.
 They were a ferocious race who was mostly engaged in warfare.
 They are renowned for their loyalty to their chiefs.
 They owed their allegiance to the Marma Bohmang chief and paid a yearly tribute to him through their village headman.
 They take the oath of loyalty by touching the blood of a goat, which they’ve killed with a sharp weapon; they vow that a similar fate would befall them if they break the oath of loyalty.

-A Mro family in Chittagong Hill-Tract.
-Photo Credit: Jean Christophe Huet on Flickr
+A Mro family in Chittagong Hill-Tract

 In 1869 the Mro population was 1,500.
 They had no chief of their own and owed their allegiance to the Marma Bohmang chief of Bandarban.
 Each village had a chief who collected tributes from each head of the family for the Bohmang chief.
 The village chief’s position was hereditary.
 The Mros are animists.
 Their creator is “Turai”.
 They have two other gods: “Oreng” and “Sungtiang”.
 They do not have any priesthood or religious books.